-The Hospital Central Service Technician Program is offered by GateWay Community College in Phoenix, whose curriculum follows that required by the International Association of Healthcare Central Services Material Management (IAHCSMM).
+The Hospital Central Service Technology Program is offered by GateWay Community College in Phoenix, whose curriculum follows that required by the International Association of Healthcare Central Service Materiel Management.

-During the last phase of your certificate program, you can participate in three months of clinical rotations at Mayo Clinic Hospital.
+During the last phase of your certificate program, you can participate in three months of clinical rotations at Mayo Clinic Hospital in Phoenix.

-During the last six weeks you may be placed at a Mayo Clinic setting to have supervised experience as you go through a planned hospital or clinic central service rotation.
+During the last six weeks, you may be placed at a Mayo Clinic setting to gain supervised experience as you go through a planned hospital or clinic central service rotation.

-The Central Service Department is responsible for decontamination, cleaning, processing, assembling, sterilizing, storing and distributing medical devices and supplies.
+The Central Services staff is responsible for decontamination, cleaning, processing, assembling, sterilizing, storing and distributing medical devices and supplies.
 This program fully prepares you for a career in health care services in a hospital or an outpatient surgery center.

 Grading or evaluation

-As you move through the central service rotations, you will be evaluated in each main area by your preceptor and faculty from GateWay Community College.
+As you move through the Central Service Technician Clinical Rotation, you are evaluated in each main area by your preceptor and faculty from GateWay Community College.
 Performance is evaluated using a competency-based evaluation system and performance appraisals.

 Mayo School of Health Sciences uses evaluative tools that include: